Pepdexpepdex

 What are the side effects of Liraglutide (Saxenda / Victoza)?+

-Common side effects include: Nausea (often more pronounced than weekly Semaglutide); Constipation or diarrhea; Injection-site reaction; Pancreatitis (boxed warning).
+Common side effects include: Nausea (often more pronounced than weekly Semaglutide); Constipation or diarrhea; Injection-site reaction; Pancreatitis (warning, not boxed).
 Less common effects and full safety details are on the entry page.

 How long until Liraglutide (Saxenda / Victoza) starts working?+